arts-link/rnkallday.com/content/about.md

     weight: 2
 ---

 ## Howdy, I’m Rian Kochel.
-I tell stories, and I’m damn good at it.

-To hell with false modesty.
+I tell stories, and I’m damn good at it..to hell with false modesty.
 It’s never done me any favors.

 I’ve washed dishes with ex-convicts, raised millions for the arts, led marketing departments for tech startups, and learned that the only real job security is curiosity.